List of Marvel Comics characters: H: Healer

-Healer is a character appearing in American comic books published by Marvel Comics..
-His first appearance was in Uncanny X-Men #179 (December 1983), and he was created by Chris Claremont and Paul Smith.

 Healer is an elderly member of the Morlocks who can heal other mutants.
 His name and past prior to joining the Morlocks are unknown.

 In Uncanny X-Men #291 (1992), Healer is killed after using all of his power to heal Callisto.
-In X-Force #1 (2020), Healer is revealed to have been resurrected by the Five.
+In X-Force #1 (2020), Healer is revealed to have been resurrected by The Five.

 Healer in other media

 Healer appears in X-Men Legends, voiced by Ed Asner.

 Hecate

-Hecate is a deity appearing in American comic books published by Marvel Comics, based on the Greek goddess of the same name.
+Hecate is a character appearing in American comic books published by Marvel Comics, based on the Greek goddess of the same name.
 Created by Chris Claremont and Sal Buscema, she first appeared in Ms. Marvel #11 (1977).
 The character has since made several appearances in various Marvel Comics titles.

 In the Marvel Comics universe, Hecate is among the Titans who ruled the ancient world that Zeus spares when he deposes them and conquers Olympus, and becomes Olympus' resident Goddess of Magic.
 She is the first deity to give magic to mortals, in defiance of Zeus who had forbidden the gods from meddling with humans.
 Zeus later exiles her from Olympus, wiping her memories and stripping her of her powers.
-Hecate appears on Earth, claiming to be an extra-dimensional explorer, mistaken for the deity Hecate on a visit to the planet some millennia prior.
-At one point she fights Ms. Marvel.

-At some point, she loses more of her memories and becomes an inmate of the Raft.
-During the Fear Itself storyline, Hecate is among the Raft inmates who escape after Juggernaut destroys it.
-She assists Basilisk, Griffin, and Man-Bull in a bank robbery until Hercules arrives and recognizes her.
-Hecate shortly regains her memories, recovers her godly abilities, and decides to take over Brooklyn, reshaping the borough to resemble a monster-infested Ancient Greece.
-Hercules kills her ally Kyknos and she flees as Brooklyn returns to its normal state.

-Some time later, the Scarlet Witch seeks out Hecate after sensing a disturbance in witchcraft.
-She finds her operating a café on a Greek island and asks for her help.
-Hecate explains that she is content to remain uninvolved with the world of witchcraft, but mentions that there is a magical disturbance on the island, which could support Wanda's theory that magic is broken.
-She asks Wanda to defeat a Minotaur that has been murdering islanders, and the heroine discovers that the Emerald Warlock, a century-old mage, transformed Man-Bull to do his bidding.